ChanthMiao/ghc-wiki-mirror/commentary/compiler/units.md

-This is a work in progress by @hsyl20, stay tuned.

 GHC's handling of units (a.k.a.
 GHC's "packages" but see the terminology below) has been under heavy lifting for some time to accommodate new needs (e.g. IDE support) and to fix long standing bugs (e.g. support for compiler plugins in cross-compiling GHC).
 This page summarizes the current plan.

 ## Background